 배터리가 없어서 핸드폰이 꺼져 있어요. (꺼지다 : to be turned off + 아/어 있다) There’s no battery, so the phone is off.
 (As a result of the action of turning off, it is staying off.)

-바닥에 누군가의 지갑이 떨어져 있어요. (떨어지다 : to be dropped + 아/어있다) Someone’s wallet is on the floor.
-(As a result of the action of dropping, it is staying dropped.)
+바닥에 누군가의 지갑이 떨어져 있어요. (떨어지다 : to fall + 아/어있다) Someone’s wallet is on the floor.
+(As a result of the action of falling, it is staying dropped.)

 식탁에 숟가락이 놓여 있어요. (놓이다 : to be placed on + 아/어 있다) There’s a spoon on the table.
 (As a result of placing it on, it is stying placed on.)